zawzaww/zawzaww.github.io/_posts/2022-02-14-write-k8s-helm-chart.md

  - `templates/`
    - Helm templates are general and dynamic configurations that locate Kubernetes resources written in YAML-based [Helm template language](https://helm.sh/docs/chart_template_guide).
-   It means that we can pass variables from values.yaml file into templates files when deployment time (or) we deploy Helm chart.
+   It means that we can pass variables from `values.yaml` file into templates files when we deploy Helm chart.
-   So, variables from values file can change dynamically based on you configured Helm templates when deployment time.
+   So, values can be changed dynamically based on you configured Helm templates at deployment time.

  - `values.yaml`
    - Declare variables to be passed into Helm templates.
 So, when we run `helm install` to deploy Helm charts,